ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryosparc.md

     ./bin/cryosparcm stop
     ```

-4. **Add the cryosparc commands to your system PATH (optional?)** :
+4. **Add the cryosparc commands to your system PATH** :

     !!!warning
-     The installer will likely prompt you with, i.e., 'Add bin directory to your ~/.bashrc ?',
+     The installer will have likely prompted you with, i.e., 'Add bin directory to your ~/.bashrc ?',
      but this doesn't fully work in recent cryosparc installer script versions, at least on the YCRC clusters.
-     You can check ~/.bashrc first and see if the paths are already added at the end ('# Added by cryosparc').
+     You can check ~/.bashrc first and to make sure **both** paths below are already added at the end
+     ('# Added by cryosparc').
      If one or both are missing (typically we find only the 'master' path and not the 'worker' path), do the following:

     ``` bash